CZ-NIC/envelope/README.md

     ```bash
     pip3 install git+https://github.com/CZ-NIC/envelope.git
     ```
-    * Or just download the project and launch `./envelope.py`
+    * Or just download the project and launch `python3 -m envelope`
 * If planning to send e-mails, prepare SMTP credentials or visit [Configure your SMTP](#configure-your-smtp) tutorial.
 * If your e-mails are to be received outside your local domain, visit [DMARC](#dmarc) section.
 * If planning to sign/encrypt with GPG, install the corresponding package and possibly see [Configure your GPG](#configure-your-gpg) tutorial.